 You may also have this test if you are diagnosed with a different sexually transmitted

-disease (STD).
-This is because STDs generally suggest the possibility of high-risk
+infection (STI).
+This is because STIs generally suggest the possibility of high-risk

 You may have this test if you are pregnant.
 Pregnant women should be tested with each

 pregnancy, even if the testing was negative with earlier pregnancies.